Travel in the Spiritual Worlds

 These psychic areas can also range from very positive, beautiful, and joyous to very negative and hellish.

 We can speak of dream environments as the most common and familiar examples of a psychic world.
 I call these areas psychic because thought has great power to build, mold, and change them.
 For instance, when the traveler enters dream environments in full consciousness, he or she discovers how plastic and malleable they can be on one hand and how real and physical they appear on the other.

 This site contains many examples of the psychic states encountered during spiritual travel.

 Even more difficult to describe are the spiritual worlds.
 These are the areas of mystical experience.
 The most accurate descriptions are the poetic ones that attempt to describe infinite joy, light, love, knowledge, bliss, or emptiness.
 Slightly below the mystical areas are the places where the mystical light is reflected and refracted.
 These are the paradises of jeweled skies, rivers of nectar, mountains of flowers, and similar kinds of organic and crystalline imagery.
 Here, there are also divine currents of music in celestial oceans of sound.

-The universes are layered with different viscosities of light.
+The universes are layered with different viscosities of light and form.
 The ocean of consciousness pours down through the various layers, and the deities who channel this light participate in varying degrees in the creation of the universes.
-Their light become intermingled in the vast waterfalls of light that burst through the divine universes on their way to create the realms of matter.
+Their light became intermingled in the vast waterfalls of light that burst through the divine universes on their way to create the world of matter.

-The sections on Sacred Light and Sacred Sound describe these spiritual areas.
+The sections on Sacred Light and Sacred Sound describe the spiritual areas.
 These mystical states are the ultimate goal for the true spiritual traveler.